"You dirty cunt," Ron mutters under his stinking breath. He repeats it as he finds that the aspirin bottle is empty.

 Dave takes his gym bag into the Men's room and changes his clothes.
 He has a hot date tonight with a foxy older woman who has just inherited a million dollars.
 "I still got it," he says as he runs his fingers through his hair in the mirror.

 "Are you sure you don't want something else?" the bartender offers.
 Sunny brightens up and says, "Yes, I'll have a tall draft beer please."
 The bartender takes her tea cup and pours as she directed, then busies himself with the dirty glasses.
 The radio is tuned to an oldies station and it is the only noise in the room.
-The door swishes open and admits a chilly breeze and a skinny young man in a red sweater two sizes to big for him.
+The door swishes open and admits a chilly breeze and a skinny young man in a red sweater two sizes to big for him."Sunny?" he asks.

 "Oh and you wore your red sweater!
 Good!
 Have a drink and talk to me a while."
 They chat for a few minutes until Sunny pauses and turns to the bartender, "Could you turn this up please?
 I love this song.
 Do you know the name of this song?" she asks with a smile.